LeastAuthority/magic-crystal/protocol.md

 One round of the collection phase consists of:

-Select a petname corresponding to an uncollected Shard.
+Selecting a pet name corresponding to an uncollected Shard.
 Establish a magic-wormhole file-transfer connection to this shard in "receive" mode (see the "backup" section for more details).
 On the Custodian side – which is the "send" side – the user must  the "purpose"; this should be prompted to them via the same out-of-band channel used to communicate the wormhole code.
-The Custodian also selects the correct petname for this user (in case, for example, they have multiple different Shards for one "purpose").
+The Custodian also selects the correct pet name for this user (in case, for example, they have multiple different Shards for one "purpose").
-If the Custodian has the correct Shard (i.e. they previously received one for this "purpose" and saved it under the same petname selected this time) they offer as ``<purpose>.shard`` in the file-transfer.
+If the Custodian has the correct Shard (i.e. they previously received one for this "purpose" and saved it under the same pet name selected this time) they offer as ``<purpose>.shard`` in the file-transfer.
 Once the transfer is completed successfully the Custodian **could** delete the Shard (we leave this as an upon UX question).

-On the "recovery" side, this Shard is recorded alongside the local petname.
+On the "recovery" side, this Shard is recorded alongside the local pet name.

 Once a "threshold" number of Shards are collected, the collection phase ends.